onierstrasz/Recipes/sourDoughBread.md

 Can make the folds below (slap and fold).

 Leave it overnight in the covered bowl room temperature (or in the fridge and in this case in the morning leave it 3 hours out).

+NB: Put the dough in a bread basket, covered with a tea towel, to give it shape.

 In the morning, transfer the dough to a pastry board (dusted with a bit of flour).
 Fold again three times in 30 m intervals.